ubernomzy/ISY503-Assessment3-NLP/README.md

 ### 👤 Andrew Chang — Student ID: A00031568

-**Role: Coordinator, Presentation, Video Editor, Tester**
+**Role: Coordinator, Presentation, Video Editor, Tester, backend interfacing**

 - Coordinated group meetings and facilitated the separation of roles and tasks for each member
 - Created presentation slides for group presentation and established presentation format
-- Tested codes and brainstorm with colleagues on some design and direction of functions
+- Tested codes and brainstormed with the team on some design and direction of functions
-- Join and edited presentation videos from each member for the final submission
+- Finalised presentation videos with slides for the submission
+- verifying that the BERT model's inference output integrated correctly with the Flask web interface
+- resolving mismatches between the model's output format and the frontend's expected response

 ---